HackingGate/kubernetes-vagrant-playground/README.md

 - **k3s**: Lightweight Kubernetes distribution by Rancher
 - **k0s**: Zero-friction Kubernetes distribution by Mirantis

-Each distribution creates a three-node cluster with one control plane and two worker nodes, all running on Debian 12.
+Each distribution creates a three-node cluster with one control plane/server and two worker/agent nodes, all running on Debian 12.

 ## Prerequisites